-In both The Da Vinci Code and Origin religion is used to provide and excuse for villainous acts.
+In both The Da Vinci Code and Origin religion is used to provide an excuse for villainous acts.
 In The Da Vinci Code, the main spiritual body represented is the Opus Dei.
 This group is a “Vatican prelature” meaning that it is an organization which exists with the blessing of the Vatican.
 Palmarians in Origin are different from the Opus Dei since they have been completely excommunicated by the Vatican.
 However, the way in which Brown portrays these two groups from the different novels seems to be relatively similar.
 They both contain a villain from each particular faith which is being portrayed.
 In The Da Vinci Code the villain is Silas, a former prisoner, arrested for killing his father, who ends up getting rescued by Bishop Aringarosa.
 Because Aringarosa saves his life Silas pledges his undying allegiance to him and the Opus Dei.
 This compares to Admiral Avila in Origin, who is brought back from the brink of depression by his physical trainer Marco who introduces the Palmarian Church which rejuvenates his faith in the Almighty.
 Both these characters are easily influenced by the direction and opinions of the individuals they believe ‘saved’ them.
 For these characters, the extreme hardship faced followed by their subsequent liberation strengthens both their faith in their believed autonomous access to the divine, and their resolve to defend against all those who may be harmful to their particular faith.
 This is because their faith holds such a place of importance to these individuals, that any threat against it is a threat against them.
-In many cases things which go against the basis of the faith such as murder is justified in the minds of these characters as they believe that they are just giving sinners their due punishment for attempting at discrediting their faith using science.
+In many cases things which go against the basis of the faith such as murder are justified in the minds of these characters as they believe that they are just giving sinners their due punishment for attempting at discrediting their faith using science.
 For both Silas and Avila, their own spirituality played a main factor in how religion was portrayed in the novels.
 Using such unstable and violent individuals as the lenses through which the reader observes various religious sects, does a disservice in the depiction of the potential positive attributes which that particular faith may have.
 This allows Brown to show that acceptance and understanding between science and religion may not necessarily go hand in hand.

 Furthermore, Dan Brown correctly displays one common trait found in these faiths and subsequently these characters: obedience.
 Most if not all faiths in the world have some kind of level of obedience which must be observed particularly obedience to a higher power.
 For Silas and Avila this power was in the form of the ‘the Teacher’ and ‘the Regent’.
 This is particularly true for the religions Brown incorporates into his novels, especially within the Opus Dei.
 The Way is the written rules of how one should act to be in compliance with the Opus Dei.
 The Way promotes “tolerance and understanding towards the defects of others; intolerance towards his own” (Escriva).
 Opus Dei’s ideas are completely antagonistic to Silas’s actions which were wrong even if in defense of his faith.
 However, because he was obeying the commands of the Teacher he didn’t understand what he could’ve possibly been doing that wasn’t religiously justified.
 This increases the amount of controversy between science and religion in Origin and simultaneously increases the tension.
 This underlines a significant difference between science and religion in that science may depend on evidence whereas religion is based on faith and trust.